intoxstudio/content-aware-sidebars/readme.txt

 5. Viewing a Post that contains Very Categorized. `Very Categorized Posts` sidebar has replaced `Primary Sidebar`

 == Upgrade Notice ==

+= 3.0 =

+* Content Aware Sidebars data in your database will be updated automatically.
+It is highly recommended to backup this data before updating the plugin.
+* Minimum WordPress version compatibility is now 3.8.

 = 2.0 =